talhaoz/CoolBlue-Demo-App/README.md

 # CoolBlue App

-This app demonstrates to search products by using a mocked CoolBlue API and list them in a grid recyclerview.
+This app demonstrates to search products by using a mocked CoolBlue API and lists them in a grid recyclerview.

 - Hilt
 - Coroutines